The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 Click Through Rate (CTR) – The percentage of folks that clicked on the ad after seeing it.

 Cost-Per-Click (CPC) – Gives us a sense of how competitive a keyword is.
-More competitors means higher bids, which means we pay more for leads.
+More competitors mean higher bids, which means we pay more for leads.

-Cost-Per-Conversion (CPA) – Gives us a sense of how easy it is to turn these clicks into leads, and what those leads cost.
+Cost-Per-Conversion (CPA) – This gives us a sense of how easy it is to turn these clicks into leads and what those leads cost.

 While that’s awesome, it means that keywords with smaller audiences tend to get skewed conversion rates, both good and bad, and don’t tell us a whole lot about the real value of the keyword.